cpwr-devops/DevOps-Examples-Doc/docs/apis/topaz_cli.md

 ## Topaz Enterprise Data CLI (TedCLI.bat)

-The Topaz Enterprise Data CLI runs TED specifications that consist of ConverterPro, ComparePro, Related Extract, Related Loader and Execution Suites.
-The specifications will have to be created using the relevant application client available in the File-AID/EX perspective in Topaz and the specifications should be saved and made available on any of the shared repository configured.
+The Topaz Enterprise Data CLI executes TED specifications such ConverterPro, ComparePro, Related Extract, Related Loader and Execution Suites.
+The specifications will have to be created using the relevant application client available in the File-AID/EX perspective of Topaz and the specifications should be saved and made available in any of the shared repositories.
+Moreover the shared repository should be configured on a standalone communication manager for using it with TED CLI.
+Further, to execute the specifications via the TED CLI, standalone execution servers need to be used.
+The embedded communication manager and execution server that comes with the Topaz TED feature cannot be used for executing TED cli.
+The standalone communication manager is installed along with the File-AID Services, and can be configured on the Topaz preferences under the TED. for configuring the shared repository.
+Please refer to the TED install guide for more information.

 ### Usage
 Executing the specification should be done with the `TedCLI.bat` file.
 The general syntax for using the `TedCLI.bat` is